Can you refer businesses for loans without an FCA licence?

 - Do not hold yourself out as a credit broker

-An affiliate who places a banner link on their website, includes a sponsored mention in their newsletter, or refers a contact verbally to a broker is, in most cases, not carrying on regulated credit broking activity.
+An affiliate who places a banner link on their website, includes a sponsored mention in their newsletter or refers a contact verbally to a broker is, in most cases, not carrying on regulated credit broking activity.
+For accountants and bookkeepers specifically, see our guide on FCA authorisation rules for accountants.

 The affiliate programme model